Patching LLM Like Software: A Lightweight Method for Improving Safety Policy in Large Language Models: Experiments and Results - Detailed

 \subsubsection{Models and Training Data}

 For this experiment, we relied on the \texttt{LLM-LAT} dataset, as released on Hugging Face.
 Specifically, we used the \texttt{LLM-LAT/harmful} split, which contains unsafe prompts paired with safe refusals, as the basis for training a harmful-steering model.
-In contrast, a \texttt{LLM-LAT/benign-dataset} consisting of standard instruction-following prompts was used to train Model $\mathcal{M}$, a benign instruction-tuned variant that tends to comply with unsafe instructions if not explicitly aligned otherwise.
+In contrast, a \texttt{LLM-LAT/benign-dataset} consisting of stastandard instruction-following prompts was used to train model $\mathcal{M}$, yielding a benign instruction-tuned variant that tends to comply with unsafe requests when not explicitly safety-aligned.
+We follow the same training recipe as \citet{Kumar2024Overriding}.

 We conducted experiments across multiple backbone language models: \textbf{Gemma2-9B}~\citep{gemma2024}, \textbf{LLaMA3-8B}~\citep{touvron2024llama3}, and \textbf{Mistral-7B}~\citep{Jiang2023Mistral7B}, all deployed under 4-bit quantization for efficiency.